 In general, price competition is the best way to make money go further.
 That is why the City of Oviedo advocates competition “wherever practical” in an effort to promote fairness and better pricing.

 A formal solicitation is required when the purchase is anticipated to exceed $50,000.
 There are two basic types of formal solicitations:

 - Invitation to Bid (ITB)

 - Request for Proposal (RFP)

-Formal solicitations are advertised the local newspaper.
+Formal solicitations are advertised in the local newspaper.
 This is accomplished by placing a legal advertisement in the Sunday edition of the Orlando Sentinel.
 The intent of these types of solicitations is to generate as much involvement as possible with qualified suppliers.
 The primary difference between the two types of solicitations is the award criteria.
-Generally, the ITB is awarded to the lowest, responsive and responsible bidder.
+Generally, the ITB is awarded to the lowest, most responsive and responsible bidder.
 An RFP is awarded to the responsive and responsible proposer receiving the highest overall ranking as decided by a selection committee.
-During the RFP evaluation process, the top ranked respondents may be asked to give a formal presentation to the committee.
-Additionally, the price and other terms of agreement may be negotiated with the firm receiving the highest overall ranking by the committee.
+During the RFP evaluation process, the top-ranked respondents may be asked to give a formal presentation to the committee.
+Additionally, the price and other terms of the agreement may be negotiated with the firm receiving the highest overall ranking by the committee.